hackatbrown/workshops/workshop1-html-css/README.md

 Open up Sublime, go to the File dropdown in the upper left and click "Save" (or press cmnd+s, just like any other old file).
 I know we haven't written anything to save yet.

-Save your file as `index.html` and put in your brand spankin new HTML/CSS folder.
+Save your file as `index.html` and put it in your brand spankin new HTML/CSS folder.

 ![Screenshot of saving](http://i59.tinypic.com/33cu45i.png)